 Some drugs that doctors commonly prescribe to relieve dizziness and nausea include:

-Patients should take these medicines as soon as possible at the onset of an attack.
-In severe cases, a drug called betahistine could be useful as preventative medicine.
-The problem is that all these medications can cause side effects, especially benzodiazepines, which have a high potential for addiction.
+Patients should take these medicines as prescribed by their provider in the event of an attack.
+In some cases, a drug called betahistine could be useful as preventative medicine, although evidence is limited.
+The problem is that all these medications can cause side effects, especially benzodiazepines, which also have a high potential for addiction.

 Therefore, some patients are wondering whether natural remedies like cannabis can help with Meniere’s disease.

 There is little clinical evidence that cannabis helps Meniere’s disease specifically.
 In fact, in high doses, THC (one of the active compounds in marijuana) can cause dizziness as a side effect.
 Too much THC can also cause anxiety or even paranoia, especially in people already prone to these mental states.